 The above example is a partial post.
-In continuation to this post next month, will provide insights on ‘Presenting Design Ideas Visually’. – posted by altyodian.
+In continuation to this post, will provide insights on ‘Presenting Design Ideas Visually’ in Part II in our next post.

 Most of us might have noticed that many a time’s quality of work at hand is compromised just to reach the quantity of deliverable to the deadline.
 What if, we just pause for sometime before delivering the work and put these below questions to self.

 Am I passionate about the work I do?